Gaza receives aid for first time since Israel-Hamas war began

-Around 20 trucks carrying aid for Gaza began crossing the Rafah border point on Saturday morning, Egyptian TV channel Extra News reported.
-Palestinian officials said they carried medicines and limited amounts of food.
+Around 20 trucks began crossing the Rafah border point on Saturday morning, Egyptian TV channel Extra News reported.
+Palestinian officials said they carried medicines and limited amounts of food such as canned tuna and pasta.

 "This is an important first step that will alleviate the suffering of innocent people,” European Commission President Ursula von der Leyen said on X, the platform formerly known as Twitter.
 "My thanks go to all those involved who made this possible.”